What is full spectrum CBD Oil and where can you buy it from in the UK?

 Blessed CBD 5% & 10%

-Blessed CBD are another provider of full spectrum oils and have a great reputation.
+Blessed CBD is another provider of full spectrum oils and have a great reputation.
 Looking at their lab-reports you can see that their 5% & 10% oils do indeed contain a wide spectrum of cannabinoids, but the company do claim their stronger oils are full spectrum when they are not.
 It is a little sad that even a company who produce such good oils still claim their 'broad-spectrum' oil is full.

 Anyway- apart from that the oils are great if not a little bit too expensive.
 You would be much better going for one of the two brands above.